uptechteam/ios-cookbook/4-architecture.md

 * Use patterns that iOS frameworks – especially UIKit – are already based on.
 * MVC, Delegate, Dependency Injection, Target / Action

-## 4. Create other classes in the Presentation layer if you need it.
+## 4. Create other classes in the Presentation layer if you need it

 The Presentation layer can contain a lot of logic too.
 If your ViewController becomes fat, use [child view controllers](https://www.swiftbysundell.com/basics/child-view-controllers/) to decompose the screen.
 Decouple data sources from the view controller.
 If things are getting out of hand, use Redux.